ViTextVQA: A Large-Scale Visual Question Answering Dataset and a Novel Multimodal Feature Fusion Method for Vietnamese Text Comprehension in Images: Introduction

 \section{Introduction}

-In recent years, Visual Question Answering (VQA) has received special attention from researchers in the fields of Computer Vision (CV) and Natural Language Processing (NLP).
-The appeal of VQA is boosted when Flamingo \cite{alayrac2022flamingo}, GPT4 \cite{openai2023gpt4}, Gemini \cite{team2023gemini} - the most powerful chatbots currently integrated with question and answer features on images.
-Therefore, this field is on a strong development path around the world, especially in rich resource languages such as English and Chinese.
-Many VQA datasets such as \cite{singh2019towards,biten2019scene,wang2022chiqa,qi2022dureadervis} have been released, and new methods with outstanding performance continuously developed, making this multimodal learning with remarkable advancements.
-Neural and transformer architectures play a pivotal role in a diverse array of tasks that extend beyond traditional methods such as \cite{biten2022latr,geigle2023mblip,kil2023prestu}.
+In recent years, Visual Question Answering (VQA) has garnered significant attention from researchers in Computer Vision (CV) and Natural Language Processing (NLP).
+The appeal of VQA has surged with the advent of powerful models like Flamingo \cite{alayrac2022flamingo}, GPT-4 \cite{achiam2023gpt}, and Gemini \cite{team2023gemini}, which integrate advanced image-based question-answering capabilities.
+This has propelled VQA into a phase of robust global development, particularly in resource-rich languages such as English and Chinese.
+Numerous VQA datasets, including \cite{biten2019scene, singh2019towards, wang2022chiqa, qi2022dureadervis}, have been released, accompanied by innovative methods showcasing remarkable performance, driven largely by neural and transformer architectures \cite{biten2022latr, geigle2023mblip, kil2023prestu}, which extend beyond traditional approaches.

-This task requires a flexible combination of image processing and language processing to address the challenges associated with answering questions based on visual information.
-In VQA, the model needs to understand not only the content of an image, video, or document image but also the meaning of the question.
-The model must then generate a meaningful and relevant answer to that question.
-This places high demands on a deep understanding of both natural language and image analysis capabilities and requires the model to be able to synthesize diverse information from different information sources.

-In the context of Vietnamese VQA, \citet{tran2021vivqa} built the ViVQA dataset, the first dataset for research on the VQA task for Vietnamese.
-The ViVQA dataset with 15,000 samples is a small part of the VQA v2 dataset as it was constructed using the semi-automatic method.
-However, the publication of this dataset is not convincing enough.
-The shortcomings of the dataset have been elaborately presented by the research team of \citet{nguyen2023openvivqa}.
-Therefore, in 2023, they launched a dataset for the open-ended VQA task in Vietnamese called OpenViVQA.
-This also opens up a new direction of research as well as a different form of the VQA task, which has open-ended questions and open-ended answers in Vietnamese.
-The dataset includes 11,199 images together with 37,914 question-answer pairs (QAs) created manually.

-While the ViVQA dataset does not mention scene text, the OpenViVQA dataset has half of the total samples that exploit this element as one of its challenges.
-However, OpenViVQA also brings with it some limitations, creating an opportunity for the development of a new dataset that focuses specifically on this aspect.

-There are several reasons why OpenViVQA has limitations.
-First, the number of samples in the dataset may not be large enough to thoroughly and reliably evaluate the performance of the model in scene text.
-Second, the diversity of scene text in the dataset may be limited, unable to fully reflect the real-life situations the model may encounter.
-Finally, evaluation capabilities on the OpenViVQA dataset may not reach the level of detail and rigor for scene text processing capabilities when the answers to questions in this dataset are in free form.